Updated May 21, 2026

 Reusable Pads

 Reusable pads and panty liners are also excellent alternatives to tampons.
-They are used just like regular pads, but instead of plastic mixed with some cotton, reusable pads are made of reusable cotton, bamboo, or even hemp.
+They are used just like regular pads, but instead of plastic, these reusable pads are made of reusable cotton, bamboo, or even hemp.
 They don’t contain any harmful chemicals and can be easily washed by hand or in the washing machine.

 With the help of a small disposable bag, you can get through the day with a few reusable pads.
-And for the ladies that are concerned with how it may smell, rest assured because changing the reusable sanitary pad often enough will nip any unpleasant smells right in the bud.
+And for the ladies who are concerned with how it may smell, rest assured, because changing the reusable sanitary pad often enough will help you feel more comfortable and fresh.

 Reusable pads can last for five or more years with proper care.
 Considering that you’ll only need about ten of them to get through that time, they are also very cheap in the long run.